ondemandenv/ondemandenv.github.io/articles/isolated-offshore-development-pattern.md

 permalink: /articles/isolated-offshore-development-pattern/
 ---

-# The Three-Tier Security Pattern: Isolated SDLC for High-Security Environments

 *A comprehensive approach to secure software development using ONDEMANDENV's isolated enver architecture*

 ## The Financial Services Stagnation Trap: When Security Kills Innovation